 In Florida, emotional trauma personal injury lawsuits are governed by the “impact rule,” a set of guidelines that can be used to determine whether a person who has suffered mental or emotional damage from a negligent accident can recover damages.
 According to the impact rule, the victim must have come in some type of physical contact—no matter how long or to what degree—in order to recover emotional damages only, even if you were not physically harmed by the contact.
 So if you were in the car when the accident occurred, or if a bank robber put his gun in your stomach to threaten you, but you were not injured, you can still claim emotional trauma.

 The impact rule does have some exceptions, Fort Lauderdale personal injury lawyerssay.
 You can seek emotional damages if your trauma has demonstrated itself in a tangible way—if you are suffering headaches, dizziness, sleeplessness, night trauma, or even stress that contributes to a heart attack, palpitations, or other health complications.
 Additionally, an emotional damages lawsuit is possible if you were involved with the event that caused your trauma in some way, such as being a nurse in an operating room during a procedure that goes wrong due to the doctor’s malpractice or negligence.
 You can also seek a claim if you had a close personal relationship with the injured victim of a traumatic event.

 To discuss your case, and the options available to you under Florida’s laws, contact David I. Fuchs, Injury & Accident Lawyer, P.A. today.
-Our Fort Lauderdale personal injury lawyers represent clients who have suffered physical and emotional injuries and trauma as a result of someone else’s negligence.
+Our Fort Lauderdale accident attorneys represent clients who have suffered physical and emotional injuries and trauma as a result of someone else’s negligence.